Kong/kong-portal-cli/README.md

 ### For `deploy`
 - Add `-W` or `--watch` to make changes reactive.
 - Add `-P` or `--preserve` to avoid deleting files upstream that you do not have locally.
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.
+- Add `-I` or `--ignore-specs` to ignore the '/specs' directory.

 ### For `fetch`
 - Add `-K` or `--keep-encode` to keep binary assets as base64 encoded strings locally.
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.
+- Add `-I` or `--ignore-specs` to ignore the '/specs' directory.

+### For `wipe`
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.
+- Add `-I` or `--ignore-specs` to ignore the '/specs' directory.

+### For `enable` and `disable`
+- Add `-D` or `--disable-ssl-verification` to disable SSL verification to use self-signed certs.

+### Using `cli.conf.yaml`
+In addition to `kong_admin_uri` and `kong_admin_token`, you can also add:
+- `disable_ssl_verification: true` and
+- `ignore_specs: true`

+In order to always enable those settings on that workspace instead of using the flags.

 ### Using Environment Variables
-You can override config values set in `cli.conf.yaml` via environment variables.
+You can override some config values set in `cli.conf.yaml` via environment variables.
 If you wanted to override the kong admin url for example, you can run:

 ```
 KONG_ADMIN_URL=http://new-admin-url.com portal deploy default